PLAN (test)

 The PLAN assessment was a preliminary ACT test from ACT, Inc. that was generally administered in the sophomore year.
+The PLAN test was scored between 1 and 32 and was determined by a composite scoring system much like that of the ACT, based on the scores received on each of the categories of the test.

 Components

 The test consisted of four separate parts: an English (grammar) section, a Math section, a Reading section, and a Science section.
 Each portion of the test had a different number of questions and a different amount of time allotted.

-Scoring

-The PLAN test was scored between 1 and 32 and was determined by a composite scoring system much like that of the ACT, based on the scores received on each of the categories of the test.